 Visitors must have a current passport, adequate funds to support themselves, and a return airline ticket.
 US citizens require a passport that must be valid for 6 months from date of entry.
 It is the travelers’ responsibility to ensure they have the proper visa to travel into each country on his or her itinerary as well as for re-entry and return to their country.
 Since regulations vary by country, contact your consulate or embassy of your country for the requirement.

 Guests will be met by a representative in uniform at our two host hotels, the Holiday Inn Escazu and Holiday Inn Express Forum (formerly Indigo Hotel) on the day of departure at a pre-set time for the group transfer.
 The pick-up and boarding time schedule is available in our "Know Before You Go" document and below in the "Departure Schedule" link.
-Boarding depends on the tide schedule.
+Boarding the liveaboard for Guanacaste scuba diving depends on the tide schedule.
 Immediately after boarding the yacht departs for Punta Gorda where the following morning guests will be ready for the first dive.
 After a week trip, the the yacht returns back to the dock in Puntarenas, Costa Rica.
-The last evening, a BBQ will be served on the upper deck.
-Check-out is at 7:30 am.
+On the last evening of the Guanacaste scuba diving trip, a BBQ will be served on the upper deck.
+Check-out is at 7 am.
 Transportation is provided back to the host hotels or San Jose (SJO) airport from the yacht at the end of the charter.
 Book flights after 12:30 pm.

 Dive accident insurance is mandatory prior to traveling on OKEANOS AGGRESSOR I™ & OKEANOS AGGRESSOR II™.
 Proof is required prior to diving.
 We strongly recommend each guest purchase a comprehensive accident, medical, baggage and trip cancellation and interruption insurance when your reservation is made.
 Trip cancellation insurance will protect you from financial disappointment if you are prevented from making your scheduled trip.
 For more information on insurance, visit Diveassure or Divers Alert Network insurance on our website.